ankitdeveloper7/Job-Application-Tracker/README.md

 * **Delete an Application Entry**: Remove an application from the tracker once it's no longer relevant, helping keep the list organized.

+* **Upload or Write Documents**: Users can upload documents like resumes and cover letters for each job application, or add custom notes for reference.
+This feature helps keep all necessary materials accessible in one place.

+* **Save Contacts**: Store contact information for recruiters or company representatives.
+This feature can include fields for names, phone numbers, email addresses, and notes to streamline follow-ups and communications.

+* **Set Interview Reminders**: Option to set reminders for upcoming interviews or follow-up dates, helping users stay on track without missing critical deadlines.